Panels and committees of the FSV

 current vice members:

-Magdalina von Wunsch (aus PA)
+Magdalina von Wunsch (PA)

 Jolanda Weygandt